casperrlee/Python-Automation/README.md

-# Automation projects with Python
+# Automation Projects with Python

 All of these are examples of processes that were automated using python.